KaranSingh52ED/Insti-Cycle-Mela/frontend/README.md

 1. `npm run build`

-   Work as assigned to you.
+   Start your Work as assigned to you.